johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     What is there to say about this?

-    It's camp.
-It's overproduced.
-It's got a ropey vocal and cringey spoken word sections.
-It's got all the production value of a bad RuPaul's Drag Race week one music challenge.
+    It’s camp.
+It’s overproduced.
+It’s got a ropey vocal and cringey spoken word sections.
+It’s got all the production value of a bad RuPaul’s Drag Race week one music challenge.
 Car crash from start to finish.

 - country: "Italy"
   shortcode: "ITA"